PostgreSQL Length + 12 Examples

 Let’s check the output now.

-Postgresql length of text
+postgresql length of text field

 We have observed that the output of the above query is 17 instead of 15.
-This is because the whitespace between sql and server, server, and guides is also counted.
+This is because the whitespace between sql and server, and guides is also counted.

-Read: Postgresql Having Clause
+Read: PostgreSQL Having Clause

-Postgresql length of json array
+Example 8: Length of json array

 SELECT json_array_length('["sql","server","guides"]') AS length;